caleb531/automata/README.md

 #### Converting an NFA to a DFA

-To convert an existing NFA to a DFA, call the `DFA.from_nfa` static method with the NFA instance as the only argument, as seen below.
+To convert an existing NFA to a DFA, call the `DFA.from_nfa` class method with the NFA instance as the only argument, as seen below.

 #### Complete example